 We perform our annual goodwill impairment testing in the fourth quarter of each year.
-For the year ended December 31, 2021, we recognized no goodwill impairment.
-For the year ended December 31, 2020, we recognized a non-cash, pre-tax goodwill impairment charge of \$25.0 million.
+For the years ended December 31, 2022 and 2021, no goodwill impairment was recognized.

 We evaluate our long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of the asset group may not be recoverable.
+We did not record any impairment of long-lived assets or definite lived intangible assets for the year ended December 31, 2022.
 For the year ended December 31, 2021, we recognized a capitalized software development impairment charge of \$15.7 million.
-For the year ended December 31, 2020, we recognized no capitalized software development impairment.
+With the discontinuation of Spok Go and related costs, there were no capitalized software development costs as of December 31, 2022.